Skip to main content

 DIY with a virtual address can match that pace.
 The virtual address activates in 24 hours.
 State formation takes 1-3 days online (longer for paper filing or backlogged states).
 The EIN is instant for SSN holders through the IRS site.
 The bank account opens in 1-3 days after the EIN arrives.
 A focused founder gets to operational in 4-7 days.

 For non-resident founders without an SSN, both paths slow down.
-Atlas can still file the EIN through Form SS-4 by fax, and the wait is 4-6 weeks.
+Atlas can still file the EIN through Form SS-4 by fax, with IRS official timelines of 5 business days by fax and 30 days by mail; actual non-resident timelines often run 4-8 weeks due to international processing variance.
 DIY founders use the same Form SS-4 path.
 Neither service can shortcut the IRS processing time.
 The EIN-without-SSN guide covers the foreign-founder timeline in detail.

 Equity and cap table: where Atlas wins